superfly/docs/flyctl/cmd/fly_volumes_list.md

 ## Options

 ~~~
+      --all             Show all volumes including those in destroyed states
   -a, --app string      Application name
   -c, --config string   Path to application configuration file
   -h, --help            help for list